seay28/datasharingframework.github.io/docs/src/v1.7.0/maintain/install.md

         * **DEV_DSF_FHIR_SERVER_ROLECONFIG**: `|`
             (Optional) You can add other client certificates (e.g. personal certificates from admins) to your DSF instance.
 For additional information, see the FHIR server [Access Control](fhir/access-control) page.

-        * For additional environment variables, see FHIR server [Configuration Parameters](fhir/configuration) page.
+        * For additional environment variables, see the FHIR server [Configuration Parameters](fhir/configuration) page.

 1. Start the DSF FHIR Server
     Start using: `docker compose up -d && docker compose logs -f` (Ctrl-C will close log, but not stop container)